First Monday in October

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping First Monday in October against these established plot points, we can identify how Ronald Neame utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish First Monday in October within the comedy genre.

 Ronald Neame's Structural Approach